Verssae/NeuroJIT/README.md

     ```
     If the script runs successfully, you will obtain results similar to the following: [out.txt](./out.txt).
 3. Using NeuroJIT to obtain commit understandability features for just-in-time defect prediction
-   1. NeuroJIT takes a repository link and a commit hash value to identify the commits that modify methods.
+   1. NeuroJIT takes a repository name and a commit hash value to identify the commits that modify methods.
 From those commits, it calculates the nine commit understandability features proposed in our research, as follows.

         ```Shell
         $ docker exec -it neurojit-ase python scripts/neurojit_cli.py calculate --project activemq --commit-hash 8f40a7